 - 24/7 support in Cambodia from Infuse Travel

 - Evacuation cover, medical advice and travel assistance from International SOS

 - Pre-departure package with luggage tag, stickers, and country information

 Day 1 : Arrive in Phnom Penh

-Arun-suer-sdey!
-Arrive into Phnom Penh International Airport where your Schoolies Reimagined leaders will be waiting for you outside of customs.
-After checking into the hotel and freshening up after a long flight, head out into the city for your first foray into Cambodian food.
-Over some Khmer Dinner, the group will have their first informal language lesson.
+Welcome to Cambodia!
+Arrive into Phnom Penh and meet up with your Schoolies Reimagined Leader and get to know the rest of your crew.
+After checking into the hotel and freshening up after a long flight, head out into the city for your first foray into Cambodian food and your first language lesson!
 While you’ll just cover the basics, making an effort to learn the local language is a great gesture of respect for the local people.